sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 Running the Levene-test in jamovi
 #################################

 Okay, so how do we run the Levene test?
-Simple really - under the ``ANOVA`` → ``Assumption Checks`` option, just click on the ``Homogeneity tests`` checkbox.
-If we look at the output, shown in :numref:`fig-anova4`, we see that the test is non-significant: *F*\(2,15) = 1.45, *p* = 0.266.
-So it looks like the homogeneity of variance assumption is fine.
+Under the ``ANOVA`` → ``Assumption Checks`` option, just click on the ``Homogeneity tests`` checkbox.
+If we look at the output, shown in :numref:`fig-anova4`, we see that the test is
+non-significant: *F*\(2,15) = 1.45, *p* = 0.266.
+So it looks like the
+homogeneity of variance assumption is fine.
 However, looks can be deceptive!
 If your sample size is pretty big, then the Levene test could show up a significant effect (i.e., *p* < 0.05) even when the homogeneity of variance assumption is not violated to an extent which troubles the robustness of ANOVA.
 This was the point George Box was making in the quote above.
 Similarly, if your sample size is quite small, then the homogeneity of variance assumption might not be satisfied and yet a Levene test could be non-significant (i.e. *p* > 0.05).
 What this means is that, alongside any statistical test of the assumption being met, you should always plot the standard deviation around the means for each group / category in the analysis… just to see if they look fairly similar (i.e. homogeneity of variance) or not.

 .. ----------------------------------------------------------------------------